 CTSOs are a great resource to put classroom learning into real-life experiences for your students through classroom, regional, state, and national competitions, and leadership opportunities.
-Below are CTSO connections for this course.
-Note this is not an exhaustive list.
+Below are CTSO connections for this course...-Nnote this is not an exhaustive list.

-- Participate in the CTSO Fall Leadership Conference to engage with peers by demonstrating logical thought processes and developing industry-specific skills that involve teamwork and project management. - Participate in contests that highlight job skill demonstrations.
+- Participate in the CTSO Fall Leadership Conference to engage with peers by demonstrating logical thought processes and developing industry specific industry-specific skills that involve teamwork and project management. - Participate in contests that highlight job skill demonstration demonstrations.
 These include Career Pathways Showcase, Job Interview, Collision Damage Appraisal, Collision Repair Technology, and Automotive Refinishing Technology.

-Sustained and coordinated activities that relate to the course content are the key to successful workbased learning.
+Sustained and coordinated activities that relate to the course content are the key to successful work-based learning.
 Possible activities for this course include the following.
 This is not an exhaustive list.

 Collision Repair: Non-Structural is for students who wish to obtain in-depth knowledge and skills in repair procedures for non-structural repairs in preparation for postsecondary training and careers as collision repair technicians.
 Upon completion of this course, proficient students will be able to analyze non-structural collision damage and write and revise repair plans.
 Students will read and interpret technical texts to determine, understand, and safely perform appropriate repair techniques and procedures.
-Standards in this course include preparing vehicles for repair, removing and replacing panels and body components, metal finishing, body filling, removing, and replacing moveable glass and hardware, metal welding and cutting, and repair of plastics.
-Students completing the Automotive Collision Repair program of study will be eligible to take the examination for Automotive Student Excellence (ASE) Student Certification in Collision Repair and the examination for ASE Professional Certification in Non-Structural Analysis and Damage Repair (B3).
+Standards in this course include preparing vehicles for repair, removing and replacing panels and body components, metal finishing, body filling, removingremoving, and replacing moveable glass and hardware, metal welding and cutting, and repair of plastics.
+Students completing the Automotive Collision Repair program of study will be eligible to take the examination for Automotive Student Excellence (ASE) Student Certification in Collision Repair-Students completing this course will be eligible to take and the examination for ASE Professional Certification in Non-Structural Analysis and Damage Repair (B3).
 Some tasks are assigned a "High Priority (HP)" designation.
-ASE-accredited programs must include at least 95% of the HP-I (Individual) tasks and 90% of the HP-G (Group) tasks in the curriculum.
+ASENATEF accredited programs must include at least 95% of the HP-I (Individual) tasks and 90% of the HP-G (Group) tasks in the curriculum.